DorukKilic1/fablab-projects-portfolio/DoDo’s Notion Website/Microbit-Robot.md

 ![m to m cables](Microbit%20Robot%20Project/m%20to%20m%20cables.webp)

 17) I connected the crocodile cables to the jumper cables by color since i colorcoded the jumper cables expecting the wiring to look confusing if i didn't.
+18) 1 microbit controller normally controls 1 servo but because of how this projects cabling was handled we can use 1 microbit controller for multiple servos.
-18) I connected the crocodile cables to the microbit controller.
+19) I connected the crocodile cables to the microbit controller.

 Crocodile Cable: